GitTools/GitVersion/docs/input/docs/usage/cli/arguments.md

                     Currently supported config overrides: tag-prefix
     /nocache        Bypasses the cache, result will not be written to the cache.
     /nonormalize    Disables normalize step on a build server.
+    /verbosity      Specifies the amount of information to be displayed.
+                    (Quiet, Minimal, Normal, Verbose, Diagnostic)
+                    Default is Normal

 # AssemblyInfo updating